 Things you will need to make these are simple.
 I use the simplest of seasonings but I have other ideas below you could try too.
 Mix it up and make a few batches with different flavors to see which you love best.

-- Strainer to separate seeds from gunk
+- Strainer to separate seeds and bits of pumpkin away from gunk

-- Water and salt for boiling
+- Water and salt to boil pumpkin seeds before roasting

 - Paper towels for drying